Al-Ameen Mission: Activities

 As well as being an educational institute, Al-Ameen Mission also performs charitable work for the Muslim community.
 It has helped unemployed Muslims with loans and has started scholarship programs to help other communities' needy students.

 On 19 May 2015, Al-Ameen Mission received the Banga Bhushan Award.
 For the past several years Al Ameen Mission has been lauded for lifting the underprivileged kids to the profession and out of poverty.

 On 29 January 2023, Al-Ameen Mission started new residential school for orphan of class 2 to 4 named Amar Bari Shanti Neer (My home, peace home).

 Funding

 Al-Ameen Mission is funded through donations from individuals, corporations, and the government.
 The mission is mostly run by donation and zakat.
 Muslims throughout the country contribute their zakat to the Mission, which takes care of 25% of seats reserved for the poor, destitute, and orphans.
 It has received funding from many sources such as Pataka Industries Pvt.
 Limited, the Maulana Azad Education Foundation and the Board of Waqfs, West Bengal.

 Campus

 The Al-Ameen Mission has established several campuses across India, providing education and social services to underprivileged communities in multiple states.
-These campuses serve as centers of learning and provide a safe and supportive environment for students to grow and develop.
 The main campus of Mission, Al-Ameen Mission for Boys, is located at Khalatpur, Howrah.

 In addition to academic facilities, the Al-Ameen campuses also provide social services such as healthcare and counseling.

-The Al-Ameen Mission campuses serve as hubs of community engagement, bringing together individuals from diverse backgrounds to work towards a common goal of education and social advancement.
-Through its various programs and services, the organization is helping to build stronger, more resilient communities and create a better future for all.